MacondoExpress/playground-mcp/README.md

 make clean-go
 ```

-Note that the MakeFile it is used just a task-runner.

-## Play with it
+## Experiment with it

-To start playing with it, you can:
+To start experimenting with it, you can:

 ### Use the inspector